Craft for charity

-Heather Maddy’s late mother Thelma had two great passions – craft and charity – and she is determined to continue her mother’s legacy of generosity and support for those in need, through COVID-19 and beyond.
+Heather Maddy’s late mother Thelma had two great passions; craft and charity.
+She is determined to continue her mother’s legacy of generosity and supporting for those in need, through COVID-19 and beyond.

 “Mum was passionate about helping others in need and held a firm belief that everyone should have access to clean water,” says Heather.

 It was this belief in equality that drove Thelma to start supporting CBM’s work, discovering it though her church in the Queensland coastal town of Emu Park, where she was an active member.

 CBM works in some of the poorest parts of the world to ensure that people with disabilities have access to clean water, safe drinking water points, handwashing facilities and hygiene essentials.

 Thelma realised that through her strong connections with family and the community, her love of craft could lead to tangible support for the charities close to her heart, including CBM.

 “Mum liked to keep busy, even in her later years, [and] she had a regular schedule,” says Heather.

 On Mondays, Thelma and her granddaughter Angela would sew quilt tops, producing well over 100 during their days together.